 Fijian white-footed ants tending to aphids for their honey dew in Hawaii, Vimeo video.
 The other two white-footed ant species would look and act very similarly (© Eli Sarnat, Creative Commons Attribution, Share Alike CC BY-SA License)

 Global Register of Introduced and Invasive Species (GRIIS)

-University of Florida webpage, white-footed ant
+University of Florida webpage, Difficult white-footed ant

-University of Hawaii Extension, white-footed ant
+University of Hawaii Extension, White-footed house ant

 Yamauchi, Furukawa, Kinomura, Takamine, Tsuji.
 1990.
 Secondary polygyny by inbred wingless sexuals in the dolichoderine ant Technomyrmex albipes.
 Behavioral Ecology and Sociobiology.
 29:313-319

-Content reviewed by Eli Sarnat June 2017
+Content reviewed by Eli Sarnat, Antwork Consulting, LLC, June 2017